-The directive is supported when using OpenSSL 1.0.2 or higher. '''
+The directive is supported when using OpenSSL 1.0.2 or higher.
+To configure TLS 1.3 ciphers with OpenSSL, use the ciphersuites command.

-Several $proxy_ssl_conf_command$ directives can be specified on the same level.
-These directives are inherited from the previous configuration level if and only if there are no $proxy_ssl_conf_command$ directives defined on the current level.
+Several proxy_ssl_conf_command directives can be specified on the same level.
+These directives are inherited from the previous configuration level if and only if there are no proxy_ssl_conf_command directives defined on the current level.